sagecodes/intro-git-github/README.md

 - undo mistakes & changes
 - experiment on branches(a duplicate of your project)
-- use with github or other online options to share and collaborate
+- use with Github or other online options to share and collaborate

 Git was created in 2005 by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds)(the creator of [Linux](https://en.wikipedia.org/wiki/Linux)).